OpenGeoVis/PVGeo/README.md

 To make a custom filter or reader, follow the outline in `plugins/example.py` and place your script in either the `plugins/filters_source_code/` or `plugins/readers_source_code/` directories with a meaningful name. *Note* that the script will only compile `.py` files that contain either `filter_` or `reader_` in the file name.
 This is so you can save other `.py` files in those directories without issues.

 All of the distributed filters in this repo will appear in the menu category `CSM Geophysics Filters`.
 As you develop your own, it may be useful to specify your own menu category as outlined in the hints of the ExtraXml in `plugins/example.py`

+## Requesting Features and Reporting issues
+Please feel free to post features you would like to see from this repo in the Issues section as a feature request.
+IF you stumble across any bugs or crashes while using code distributed here, please report it in the Issues section.